-- and fire alarm systems complying with SOLAS Chapter II-2, Part C, regulations 7.10 and 10.6.1.3. - (22) Except for open decks adjacent to life saving appliances, as referred to in section 6.5(11), the furniture and furnishings on the cabin balconies referred to in subsection (19) need not comply with Regulation 5.3.4 of Chapter II-2 of SOLAS provided it is possible to readily direct a jet of water, for fire-fighting purposes, on to such a deck from the deck immediately above or adjacent. - (23) Furniture and furnishings on open decks adjacent to life saving appliances, as referred to in section 6.5(11), should have their fire risk evaluated24 and mitigation measures put in place to the satisfaction of the Administration.
+- and fire alarm systems complying with SOLAS Chapter II-2, Part C, regulations 7.10 and 10.6.1.3. - (22) Except for open decks adjacent to life saving appliances, as referred to in section 6.5(11), the furniture and furnishings on the cabin balconies referred to in subsection (19) need not comply with Regulation 5.3.4 of Chapter II-2 of SOLAS provided it is possible to readily direct a jet of water, for fire-fighting purposes, on to such a deck from the deck immediately above or adjacent. - (23) Furniture and furnishings on open decks adjacent to survival craft, rescue boats and their respective launching and embarkation stations, should have their fire risk evaluated and mitigation measures put in place to the satisfaction of the Administration.
 The following are considered as providing suitable mitigating measures to give a level of risk to be accepted: - (a) The furniture and furnishings should be of a restricted fire risk as per SOLAS II-2 reg 3.40 - (b) Use of upholstered furniture in accordance with FTP Code Part 8; - (c) Local portable fire fighting appliances for Class A fires; - (d) Fixed fire detection and firefighting systems suitable for open decks; - (e) Restricted use of non fixed furnishing; and - (f) Furniture not to be immediately adjacent to or proving storage for the LSA.
-(24)